mheffner/rails_datatables/README.md

     :append - functions to all at the end of the dataTable() call.
 Useful for [Datatables plugins](http://www.datatables.net/plug-ins/api)
     :no_records_message - Message to display if no records are found, whether on load or after searching :auto_width - Automatically adjust the width of the columns.
 Defaults to true.
+    :length_change - Control whether the user can change per-page size.
+Defaults to true.
     :row_callback - a function to run on each row in the table.
 Inserted in to "'fnRowCallback': function( nRow, aData, iDisplayIndex ) {  }".
 See [documentation for fnRowCallback](http://www.datatables.net/usage/callbacks) for more information.

 #### Column Options